On bi-enriched $\infty$-categories: Enriched presheaves via tensored envelopes

-\item The functor taking pullback along the embedding $\mW^\ot \subset \mP\Env_\kappa(\mW)^\ot$ restricts to an equivalence between right tensored $\infty$-categories compatible with $\kappa$-small colimits and weakly bi-enriched $\infty$-categories that admit right tensors and $\kappa$-small conical colimits.
+\item The functor taking pullback along the embedding $\mW^\ot \subset \mP\Env_\kappa(\mW)^\ot$ restricts to an equivalence between right tensored $\infty$-categories compatible with $\kappa$-small colimits and weakly bienriched $\infty$-categories that admit right tensors and $\kappa$-small conical colimits.